-Students must complete 30 credit points of graduate-level coursework in order to complete the degree.
+Students must complete 30 credit points of graduate-level coursework and two Residence Units in order to complete the degree.
 The degree can be completed within three semesters or students may also pursue a program of part-time study over a period of no longer than four years.

 The overall degree structure is as follows: